Charbroiling and Particulate Emissions: Burgers vs Diesel Trucks

 Port of Houston, Texas: The Houston - Galveston Area Council announced that drayage truck owners operating in marine terminals in the area may be eligible for loans administered through the Texas Emissions Reduction Program (TERP).
 Unlike other seaports, the plan does not prohibit older trucks from entering marine terminals.

-The U.S. Environmental Protection Agency has developed a new mapping feature to promote local environmental awareness called MyEnvironment, which you can use below.
+The U.S. Environmental Protection Agency has developed a new mapping feature to promote local environmental awareness called MyEnvironment.
 MyEnvironment provides users with a cross-section of environmental information including data on air, water, energy, and much more.

 As Americans fire up their BBQs this weekend, they should consider the benefits of clean diesel technology.